 Infantile colic (younger than 4 months of age)

 Gastroesophageal reflux (GERD or heart burn in children younger than 2 years of age that reappears in adolescence and adulthood)

 Chronic nonspecific diarrhea (younger than 4 years of age)

 Irritable bowel syndrome (adolescents and adults)

 The symptoms of IBS are not unique for the condition.
-Altered bowel pattern and abdominal pain could be symptoms of organic disease--one reason why you should always consult your child's health care provider for a diagnostic work-up.
+Altered bowel pattern and abdominal pain could be symptoms of other conditions.
+Always consult your child's health care provider for diagnosis.

 How is irritable bowel syndrome diagnosed?

-Your child's health care provider will obtain a thorough medical history, perform a full physical examination, and obtain screening laboratories to assess for infection and inflammation.
-The laboratory tests, imaging studies, and procedures to be performed will be dictated by the history and physical examination.
-Tests and procedures that your child's health care provider may order include the following:
+Your child's health care provider will take a thorough medical history and physical exam.
+Lab tests will be done to check for infection and inflammation.
+Tests and procedures that your child's health care provider may order include: